hhko/Learn-CleanArchitecture-with-ObjectOrientedConcepts/Ch01/README.md

 - 추상화 정의
   ```
   Abstraction is
-    the amplification of the essential(Single Responsibility Principle)
+    the amplification of the essential(Single Responsibility Principle, Hierarchy)
     and
-    the elimination of the irrelevant(Hierarchy).
+    the elimination of the irrelevant.

   Abstraction = Single Responsibility Principle + Hierarchy
   ```